 SOURCE: U.S. Department of Commerce Economics and Statistics Administration.

-Results are reported for students who were identified by school records as English language learners (ELL).
-Note that ELL students were previously referred to as limited English proficient (LEP).
+Results are reported for students who were identified by school records as English learners (EL).
+Note that EL students were previously referred to as limited English proficient (LEP).